Christianity & Sadism

 “It is finished!”
 (John 19:30).

 We can believe that these words mean something about ethics or morality, but that’s beside the point.
 Remember, Jesus was dying, being crucified, in pain, while alive.
-He sacrificed his life just so he can live by his actions.
-It was another day in paradise, and another nihilistic evening out for the public.
-After the day Jesus was killed, guilt and trauma surrounded his followers and from those who witnessed his death.
-There is a story that Jesus rose from the dead, but however, in what metaphors and stories is this true?
+He sacrificed his life just so he could live by his actions.
+It was another day in paradise and another nihilistic evening out for the public.
+After the day Jesus was killed, guilt and trauma surrounded his followers and those who witnessed his death.
+There is a story that Jesus rose from the dead, but in what metaphors and stories is this true?
 And where did he go after his death?
 To “heaven,” of course!

 The true punishment that the Christian suffers is his constant guilt that Jesus is dead.
-Jesus is rather a memory about the flaw of humanity, and the guilt-tripping the Christian must feel that he is a sinner.
+Jesus is rather a memory about the flaws of humanity, and the guilt-tripping the Christian must feel that he is a sinner.
 Never perfect, never rational, always flawed.

 …Doesn’t this sound like a sadistic position?